-See the 'Changes To EUMETSAT's Services' slides near the end of this Central Operations Report for further information related to the Metop/NOAA Regional Data Service in 2010/H1.
+See the 'Changes To EUMETSAT's Services' slides near the end of this report for further information related to the Metop/NOAA Regional Data Service in 2010/H2.

-Metop/NOAA Regional Data Service $\rightarrow$ EARS-ATOVS
+Metop/NOAA Regional Data Service \rightarrow EARS-ATOVS

 This service provides ATOVS products covering data-sparse areas, derived from data received from the NOAA satellites N15, N16, N17, N18 and N19, and from Metop-A (AHRPT partial coverage data and FDES).